webplatform/docs-wpd/Community/Meetings/General/index.md

 * CARRY FORWARD: shepazu to look into if we need separate HTMLElement and SVGElement templates for ITS project
 * CARRY FORWARD: Jirka to create overview/tutorial on ITS.
 * CARRY FORWARD: shepazu to confirm compatibility tables will be done in time.
 * CARRY FORWARD: Julee to call out in property review checklist that people should verify MSDN examples, and either replace with better examples or move to code.webplatform.org.
+(DONE)
 * CARRY FORWARD: Lea & shepazu make "can you tell if this page is ready for consumption or needs more work" an active question for css project reviewers.
 * CARRY FORWARD: Julee make sure editing guide is updated with new flag values, when flags are done.
 (Has a dependency on flags being done)
 * CARRY FORWARD: Lea & shepazu to figure out how to move current flags to new flag types and cc jkomoros and frozenice.